Navotas: Education

+Navotas is supervised under the Division of City Schools–Navotas.
 Navotas has 15 public elementary schools and 6 public secondary schools including Navotas National High School and Kaunlaran High School.
 The Navotas Polytechnic College located at the North Bay Boulevard South in Kaunlaran Village is owned and operated by the city.

 Sports

 Navotas was home to the Navotas Uni-Pak Sardines, a founding member of the Maharlika Pilipinas Basketball League during its inaugural season and played for three seasons until the 2019–20 season.